Socket Programming in C# .Net

-Client Socket for Beginner
+Client Socket Programming using C#.Net for Beginner

 Now starts for Client part of socket application.
 Now I will show a simple client socket with an example: